rshme/interactrack_fe/README.md

 5. After the server starts, open your browser and navigate to **http://localhost:8080** to see the application running.

+6. Login to admin dashboard using user that registered in users table at backend user seeder.
+Email : admin@example.com & Password : password

-6. Don't forget to install & run the backend service for this project at https://github.com/rshme/interactrack_be
+7. Don't forget to install & run the backend service for this project at https://github.com/rshme/interactrack_be